lukedodd/Pixslam/README.md

 * Pixslam is dedicated to image processing, pixslam is designed for elegantly expressing programs which operate pixel wise on images.
 * Pixslam features just in time compilation (JIT) to x86-64 code, this allows for rapid experimentation with image processing which would otherwise be impossibly slow in an interpreted language.
 * Pixslam is lightweight and has no complex build dependencies.
-So it could be integrated into other applications easily.
+It could be integrated into other applications easily.

 Right now Pixslam is very much a toy.
 While more features are planned it is important to note this project was made for my own entertainment rather than to be _useful_.